-- · Dmitry Akatov
+- Dmitry Akatov

-- · Kevin Bates
+- Kevin Bates

 - Magda Stenius

-• Prevent inclusion of requests\unixsocket on Windows (5650)
+- Prevent inclusion of requests\unixsocket on Windows (5650)

+- Thank you to all the contributors:

-· Kevin Bates
+- Kevin Bates

 Please note that this repository is currently maintained by a skeleton crew of maintainers from the Jupyter community.
 For our approach moving forward, please see this notice from the README.
 Thank you.